cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 This document registers the following entry in the "TLS Certificate Types" registry under the "Transport Layer Security (TLS) Extensions" heading.

+EDITOR'S NOTE: The TLS registrations should be discussed and approved by the TLS WG at a later stage.
+When COSE WG has adopted work on CBOR certificates, it could be presented in the TLS WG.
+The TLS WG might e.g. want a separate draft.

 ~~~~~~~~~~~
 +-------+------------------+-------------+---------+
 | Value | Name             | Recommended | Comment |